Advanced-computer-lab-2024/Very-good/README.md

 ## Code Style

-We follow industry best practices using the [Prettier](https://prettier.io/) code formatter and [ESLint](https://eslint.org/) for linting.
+We follow industry best practices using the [ESLint](https://eslint.org/) for linting.

 ---